Knowledge is Power

 Don’t panic.
 Your HealthyMD medical provider will contact you to discuss treatment options as well as preventative treatments, such as PrEP.
 They will also answer any questions you might have.
 We will be with you on your journey to better health.

 HIV tests are reliably accurate, utilizing one correctly boosts the chances of getting a precise result.
-One element to keep in mind is just how much time has passed in between the possible direct exposure as well as the test, referred to as the “home window” period.
+One element to keep in mind is just how much time has passed between the possible direct exposure as well as the test, referred to as the “home window” period.
 HIV is only detectable on a test after a certain amount of time has passed since exposure.
-A HIV test will be most accurate 90 days after a possible exposure to the virus.
+An HIV test will be most accurate 90 days after a possible exposure to the virus.

 Getting tested every 2-4 weeks, 3 months, and 6 months after high-risk sex will provide you with accurate results.

-HIV drugs are life saving tools, but they aren’t meant to be used indefinitely.
+HIV drugs are life-saving tools, but they aren’t meant to be used indefinitely.
 And if HIV becomes resistant to one of the drugs being used, then it will no longer work.
 That’s why we advise patients who want to stop taking their HIV meds to think about what it means for their long-term health.
 Before making any decisions, speak to your healthcare provider.

 To achieve maximum protection from HIV, PrEP should be taken as prescribed.
 Maximum protection occurs after taking PrEP for 21 consecutive days.
-However, you have to continue taking PrEP everyday thereafter to stay protected.
+However, you have to continue taking PrEP every day thereafter to stay protected.

 Hepatitis C